Vualto/vudrm-public-docs/docs/source/VUDRM-CPIX.md

 ### Multikey

 Get a CPIX 2.1 document that uses separate keys for video and audio tracks.
-Only supported for DASH with PlayReady and Widevine.
+Only supported by DASH with PlayReady or Widevine.

 #### Optional query params: